arun-u-r/TravelYoga/README.md

 Usage
 Once the server is up and running, you can use the TravelYoga backend to serve requests from the frontend application or test endpoints using tools like Postman.

-API Documentation
-For detailed API documentation and usage instructions, refer to the API documentation provided in the API_DOCS.md file.

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.